Wichitans hold vigil following verdict in George Floyd case

 “It’s going to take more than one person to bring us together,” said Treva Graham-Smith, a Wichita community activist.
 “Wichita Police Department has been really accessible, as far as standing in on the meeting and all of that.”

+“It wasn’t tears of sadness, it was tears of joy.
+They started flowing,” said Graham-Smith.
+“It’s just a proud moment.”

-Graham-Smith said there will be a car procession celebration of Tuesday’s verdict on Saturday, April 24, at McAdams Park at 3 p.m.
-She said anyone who is interested in participating is weclome.
+Graham-Smith said there will be a car procession celebration of Tuesday’s verdict on Saturday, April 24, at 3 p.m. at McAdams Park.
+She said anyone interested in participating is welcome.